Kuomintang in Burma: KMT entrenchment and attempted colonization

 Following their failed attempt to re-enter China in August 1952, the KMT appeared to change its policy of using Burma as a base of operations for the invasion of Communist China to permanent entrenchment in the Shan area.
 The KMT stopped concentrating their forces near the China border in late 1952 and spread out across the Shan states as well as parts of the Kachin State.
 Eventually it gained control over the Shan territories between the Salween River on the west, the China border on the east, and Thailand on the south.
 The KMT army removed all Burmese government officials and became the only effective yet harsh government that ruled over the population of one million.
+It began a policy of press-ganging local Shan, Wa, and Lahu villagers, growing 12,000 strong.

 The KMT-controlled territories made up Burma's major opium-producing region, and the shift in KMT policy allowed them to expand their control over the region's opium trade.
 Furthermore, Communist China's forced eradication of illicit opium cultivation in Yunnan by the early 1950s effectively handed the opium monopoly to the KMT army in the Shan states.
 Prior to the arrival of the KMT, the opium trade had already developed as a component of the local economy during the British colonial era.
 The main consumers of the drug were the local ethnic Chinese and those across the border in Yunnan and the rest of Southeast Asia.
 The KMT coerced the local villagers for recruits, food and money, and exacted a heavy tax on the opium farmers.
 This forced the farmers to increase their production to make ends meet.
 One American missionary to the Lahu tribesmen of Kengtung State even testifies to the torture the KMT committed to the Lahu for failing to comply with their regulations.
 The annual production increased twenty-fold from 30 tons at the time of Burmese independence to 600 tons in the mid-1950s.

 The KMT troops were, in effect, the forebears of the private narcotic armies operating in the Golden Triangle.
 Almost all the KMT opium was sent south to Thailand.
 The trade between the KMT and their Thai allies worked such that weapons and military supplies were brought in to Mong Hsat on the incoming trip (either by mule train or aircraft) and KMT opium transported south to Chiang Mai on the outgoing trip.
 The KMT usually dealt with a powerful Thai police commander and client of the CIA, General Phao Sriyanond, who shipped the opium from Chiang Mai to Bangkok for both local consumption and export.